wormania/halo5-req-script/readme.md

 Navigate to the next Requisition page, and with the console selected you can push Up and then Enter to repeat the previous script.

 ## History
-0.93: Stop Powerups without Certifications being counted
+0.94: Updated spreadsheet for "Infinity's Armory" content, add fix for the blank-card waypoint bug 0.93: Stop Powerups without Certifications being counted
 0.92a: Fix crash on Chrome
 0.92: Added support for weapon skins, stop script running if not logged in to Waypoint (EN Language only)